 Whether you live in the Coastal Plain, Piedmont or Blue Ridge region of Georgia, if you are thinking about privately selling your used car or truck, you’ve come to the right place.
 With an estimated 3 million registered trucks and cars in the state of Georgia, it is no wonder that thousands of private car owners from the Peach state have used Autotrader to sell their car.
-We’ve outlined the 5 steps required to sell a car in the state of Georgia so you can sell your car quickly for the most cash.
+Below, we’ve outlined the five steps and forms required for how to sell a car in the state of Georgia so you can sell your car quickly for the most cash.

 It is important to remember that in Georgia, it is illegal for private citizens to sell multiple cars or vehicles other than those titled in their name.
 As recently as 2013, 60 percent of car sales in Georgia occurred between private parties.
 This is why hundreds of thousands of private vehicle owners from Georgia have used Autotrader to sell their car.
 Georgia considers the vehicle title a legal document, so the legal names (no nicknames) of both parties involved should be used, along with legible handwriting using black or blue ink.
 Mistakes, errors and the use of white out may void the document so be careful and take your time filling it out.

 Step 1: Organize and gather all related vehicle documentation

 Step 2: Transfer the title and remove your license plate

 Step 4: Cancel your vehicle’s insurance